b-fadwa/Qodly_Mekko_Chart/README.md

 # Overview

-The following component embed two chart types that can be used to display dimentional data easily, provided by the nivo library.
-The mekko chart (also known by the Marimekko chart) , is a two-dimensional stacked chart where the width of the columns varies according to the size of the data sections provided, and the bar chart that can display multiple stacked data series.
-They can be useful in many purposes, mainly for data analysis, and it combines two dimensions of information into a single chart, providing an overall complete perspective of complex data.
+The mekko chart component, provided by the nivo library, also known by the Marimekko chart, is a two-dimensional stacked chart where the width of the columns varies according to the size of the data sections provided.
+It can be useful in many purposes, mainly for data analysis, and it combines two dimensions of information into a single chart, providing an overall complete perspective of complex data.

 ## Mekko chart component